Would You Like to Learn More?

 Read Reviews of Audio Classes given at Beaverton Adventist Church and Holden Convention Center

-Guitarfish has already done trainings in these regions around the conference:
+Guitarfish has already done trainings for the Oregon Conference in these regions around the conference:

-See what some of those attendies have to say.
+See what some of those attendees have to say.

 This 4 session class will teach solid, audio engineering skills and the participant will be able to:

 • Set up microphones, cables, patches, monitors, etc.

 • Conduct an organized sound check with musicians.

 • Set gain structure, equalization, subgroups, monitors mixes, and initial levels.